 Rule Number 1: Be a thought leader

 When advertising on your agency page it’s important not to have the whole page riddled with how amazing your product or service is.
 What there needs to be is, that all-important buzz-phrase, “thought leadership”.

 Your page should have important industry news, advice, interesting articles.
 Things people want to follow you for, and an insight into how you’re up to date and doing so well.
 All of this, speckled with product information and what you have coming in the future.

 In doing this, you create an effective content strategy for your agency’s followers who will not only appreciate some valuable content, placing you at the forefront of their mind, but will also bring new followers and potential customers.
 All from a platform that allows you to interact with people in a direct and prospect-centric way.

-If you’re interested in finding out how to improve your agency thought leadership, take a look at our whitepaper.
+If you’re interested in finding out how to improve your agency new business through thought leadership, take a look at our whitepaper.